-(a) The safety of a boat and her entire management including insurance shall be the sole responsibility of the owner/competitor racing the boat who must ensure that the boat and crew are adequate to face the conditions that may arise in the course of the race.
-Neither the establishment of these sailing instructions nor the inspection of the boat under these conditions in any way limits or reduces the absolute responsibility of the owner/competitor for his crew, his boat and the management thereof.
-The race organisers shall not be responsible for any loss, damage, death, or personal injury howsoever caused to the owner/competitor, his skipper or crew, as a result of their taking part in the race or races.
-Moreover every owner/competitor warrants the suitability of his boat for the race or races.
+(a) The safety of a boat and its entire management including insurance shall be the sole responsibility of the owner/competitor racing the boat who must ensure that the boat and crew are adequate to face the conditions that may arise in the course of the race.
+Neither the establishment of these sailing instructions nor the inspection of the boat under these conditions in any way limits or reduces the absolute responsibility of the owner/competitor for their crew, the boat and the management thereof.
+The race organisers shall not be responsible for any loss, damage, death, or personal injury howsoever caused to the owner/competitor, their skipper or crew, as a result of their taking part in the race or races.
+Moreover every owner/competitor warrants the suitability of their boat for the race or races.

 (b) For Open Class meetings, valid certificates must be available for inspection.
 Boats may also be subject to examination.

 (c) Boats must be entered at the clubhouse before the warning signal for their race is made.

 Personal flotation device. -

 Flag signals in accordance with RRS will be used for warning, preparatory, and starting signals and attention will be drawn to them by audible signals from the clubhouse or committee boat.